bgins/coincident-spectra/README.md

 ## Develop

-To work on the application locally:
+Work on the application in local development.

 ```shell
 npm run dev